Everything you need to know about Miami GP qualifying

 This weekend marks the sixth round of the 2024 season and the first of the three races held in the United States this year.

-READ MORE: F1 Miami Grand Prix: A detailed look at Miami International Autodrome layout
+Since its debut in 2022, the Floridian city has been a happy hunting ground for Red Bull's Max Verstappen.

-Since its debut in 2022, the Florida metropolis has been a happy hunting ground for Red Bull's Max Verstappen.
+READ MORE: F1 Miami Grand Prix Sprint Qualifying Results: Verstappen takes pole as Hamilton crashes out

 The reigning champion has emerged victorious in both races held here so far, and his sights are firmly set on securing a hat-trick come race day tomorrow.